-Microphone are designed to produce low-level full-range mic signals.
-Speaker level signals would blow a mic cartridge if the mic was to be wired in reverse.
+Microphones are designed to produce low-level full-range mic signals.
+Speaker level signals would blow a mic cartridge if the mic were to be wired in reverse.

 Speakers are designed to produce high sound pressure levels with high-level signals that have restricted bandwidth.
 Therefore, even yelling into a speaker setup like a microphone would output a low-level signal with poor frequency response.